colebrookson/eeb-r-manual/docs/testing-protocol.md

 2. When satisfied, to test all is working properly, move the edited version of the repository over to the testing location

 ```
+sudo cp -r ~/Github/eeb-r-manual/content/* /opt/lampp/htdocs/test/
 ```

+This will move the files from the first location to the second